esp8266/Arduino/doc/ota_updates.md

 		Serial.println("[update] Update no Update.");
 		break;
 	case HTTP_UPDATE_OK:
 		Serial.println("[update] Update ok."); // may not called we reboot the ESP break;
 }
 ```

 #### Server request handling

-##### simple updater
+##### Simple updater

-for the simple Updater the Server only needs to deliver the binary file for update.
+For the simple updater the server only needs to deliver the binary file for update.

-##### advanced updater
+##### Advanced updater

-for advanced update management a Script needs to run at the Server side, for example a PHP script.
+For advanced update management a script needs to run at the server side, for example a PHP script.
-at every Update request the the ESP sends some informations in the Header to the Server
+At every update request the the ESP sends some information in HTTP headers to the server.

-example Header data:
+Example header data:
 ```
 	[HTTP_USER_AGENT] => ESP8266-http-Update
     [HTTP_X_ESP8266_STA_MAC] => 18:FE:AA:AA:AA:AA